guettli/frow--fragments-over-the-wire/README.md

 # Countermovement: static site generators

 If you internet page is just a digital business card, you don't need dynmic content.
-Even for blogs with up to some new pages per week you don't need an interactive solution.
+Even for blogs with just few new pages per week you don't need an interactive solution.

 SSG (static site generators) are great for readonly pages.
 In this case it does not matter much if you use a SPA or if you create several pages.